sballano/nspanel_thermostat/README.md

 Both US and EU version use the same TFT screen with a resolution of 480x320, but you will have noticed that they have different sizes.

-The visible resolution in the EU version is only about 452x320, this is because part of the screen is actually occluded by the bezzel and this is why the background image has a vertical black bar so the unused screen space doesn't distract the user trying to see under the bezzel.
+The visible resolution in the EU version is only about 452x320, this is because part of the screen is actually occluded by the bezel and this is why the background image has a vertical black bar so the unused screen space doesn't distract the user trying to see under the bezel.

 ## Display sleep